wpmetabox/docs/_docs/extensions/mb-relationships.md

 #### Terms to posts

 The following example registers a relationship from categories to posts.
-The settings for `from` and `to` is a little bit more advanced than above.
+The settings for `from` and `to` are a little bit more advanced than above.

 ```php
 add_action( 'mb_relationships_init', function () {